tanyakaushaljournalist/supply-chain-hearing-aids/index.md

 Later this year, current regulations are expected to be lifted.
 It would fundamentally restructure the anatomy of the international hearing aid supply network.

 > "Worldwide, one person out of five uses amplification.
 That means four out of five don't use it.
 If there was a capability as an intermediate step, then I think people will start getting benefits from amplification earlier in their journey.
 So, [the FDA regulation change] will expand the market, not contract the market,” said Halloran.

+*Cluster analysis of US Tradde Census with other data visualizations conducted in Python*